Skip to main content

 Mandate

-Development of an asset retention plan for the buildings of Labelle municipality.
+Development of an asset maintenance plan for the buildings of the municipality of Labelle.

-• 13 buildings of various uses with a total surface area of approximately 13,000 m2
+• 13 buildings of various purposes totaling approximately 13,000 m2

-• Diversified building stock including administrative buildings, a community center, a library, a municipal garage and a fire station, a bar restaurant, a recreation pavilion, sanitary blocks and 2 water treatment plants.
+• Diverse real estate portfolio including administrative buildings, a community center, a library, a municipal garage, a fire station, a bar-restaurant, a recreation pavilion, washroom blocks, and 2 water treatment plants.

 • Buildings constructed between 1930 and 2016.

-The main buildings are characterized by their architectural complexity (rich and varied architectural style, such as the station building which is a heritage building).
-Added to this, the complexity of the electromechanical system of the pool/community center.
+The main buildings are characterized by their complexity in terms of architecture (rich and varied architectural style, such as that of the train station building which is a heritage building).
+In addition, there is the complexity of the electromechanical system of the pool/community center.

 Methodology

-• Detailed visual and/or tactile inspection was performed on the architectural, civil, electrical and mechanical components of each building.
+• A detailed visual and/or tactile inspection was conducted on the architectural, civil, electrical, and mechanical components of each building.

-• Identification of deficiencies in accordance with the recommendations listed in the guide entitled "ASTM E2018-01" and the standards of practice of the Canadian Association of Home and Property Inspectors (CAHPI).
+• Identification of deficiencies in accordance with the recommendations listed in the guide titled “ASTM E2018-01” and the practice standards of the Canadian Association of Home and Property Inspectors (CAHPI).

-• Elaboration of the asset retention master plan for the entire building stock using Uniformat 2 level 4 code with a direct link to the photos taken during the inspections.
+• Development of the asset maintenance master plan for the entire real estate portfolio using Uniformat 2 level 4 with a direct link to the photos taken during the inspections.

 Deliverables

-In the form of an Excel spreadsheet that can be adapted to any software with easy data updating.
+In the form of an Excel spreadsheet that can be adapted to any software with ease of data updates.

-• Inventory of the components of each building and health check of each building,
+• Inventory of components for each building and health assessment of each building,

-• List of deficiencies and evaluation of the costs related with the necessary interventions until 2030
+• List of deficiencies and evaluation of costs associated with necessary interventions until 2030

 • Photo register of observed deficiencies.
-The photos are classified by building with a precise nomenclature approved by the city.
-In addition, photo links have been created in Excel spreadsheets to easily visualize the deficiencies.
+The photos are categorized by building with a precise nomenclature approved by the city.
+In addition, photo links have been created in the Excel spreadsheets to easily visualize the deficiencies.

-• Training sessions on the use of the tool made available to the city as a result of this mandate were given to the main managers of the different buildings in order to promote the proper use and periodic updating of the tool.
+• Training sessions on the use of the tool made available to the city following this mandate were provided to the main managers of the various buildings to promote proper use and periodic updates of the tool.